 As developers were ironing out the kinks and costs in scanning equipment and computer technology, advances in the auto ID industry took a different turn and focused on our railroad system that feeds the retail and manufacturing industries.
 As you can imagine, freight cars go from one end of the country to the other.
 They are also lent out from one rail line to another.
 Keeping track of them can be a nightmare.

 It’s interesting to realize that the FIRST APPLICATION for barcodes involved our railroad system.
-In the late 1960’s, the Association of American Railroads (AAR) started using a system called KarTrak that was developed by a Pennsylvania Railroad employee and MIT graduate by the name of David Collins.
+In the late 1960’s, the Association of American Railroads (AAR) started using a system called KarTrak that was developed by a railroad employee and MIT graduate by the name of David Collins.
 The concept was based on using blue and red reflective stripes painted on steel plates that were riveted in various combinations on the sides of railroad cars.
 There were 13 horizontal labels on every plate and much like barcodes, had “start” labels, “stop” labels and check digits.
 The specific arrangement of the stripes encoded a 4-digit railroad company identifier and 6-digit car number.
 As a railcar moved past a rail yard scanner, it would read that information.

 Unfortunately, after about 10 years that program was abandoned because there was an economic downturn and the system was deemed unreliable and error prone because of persistent dirt contamination.
 By the 1980’s radio tags became far more popular in tracking railroad cars.
 Collins moved on to start a company called Computer Identics Corporation, recognizing other applications for barcodes, particularly in industrial settings.
-General Motors had one of the first plants to monitor production and distribution of automobile parts with barcodes; another early system went to a distribution facility in New Jersey.
+General Motors had one of the first plants to monitor production and distribution of automobile parts with barcodes; another early system went to a distribution facility.